This article describes Meridian’s systems as they relate to security and privacy.

 If you use a firewall, please add

-edit.meridianapps.comon TCP port 443 to your firewall whitelist.
+edit.meridianapps.comon TCP port 443 to your firewall allowlist.
 The Meridian Editor does not use a static IP address.
 We know that this causes problems for some firewalls, and you’ll need to contact your firewall technical support team for a workaround.

 In order for a controller or IAP to connect to a Meridian Editor location it needs to have the unique access token generated by the Editor for that location.